In this article, I’ve curated the best 45 self-help books ever written.

 by Thomas J. Harbin

-Written by a psychologist specializing in treating male rage, Beyond Anger shows angry and miserable people how to change their lives and relationships for the better.
+Written by a psychologist specializing in treating male rage, Beyond Anger shows angry and miserable people how to improve their lives and relationships.

 An excellent self-help book explains the symptoms of chronic anger and how actions taken under irritation and pressure negatively impact family, friends, and coworkers.